SamScherer1/SwiftDJITutorials/source/ios-tutorials/PanoDemo.md

     }
 ~~~

-In the code above, we firstly add several variables and init the **imageArray** object.
+In the code above, we first add several variables and initialize the **imageArray** object.
 Then call the DJIPlaybackManager's following method to download the selected photos:

 ~~~objc
 - (void)downloadSelectedFilesWithPreparation:(DJIFileDownloadPreparingBlock)prepareBlock process:(DJIFileDownloadingBlock)dataBlock fileCompletion:(DJIFileDownloadCompletionBlock)fileCompletionBlock overallCompletion:(DJICompletionBlock)overallCompletionBlock;
 ~~~

-In the **DJIFileDownloadPreparingBlock**, we initialize the "downloadedFileData" and dispatch a main thread to show alertView to user for notifying the current download progress.
+In the **DJIFileDownloadPreparingBlock**, we initialize the "downloadedFileData" and dispatch an action that shows an alertView notifying the current download progress to the main thread.
 Then we append the "downloadedFileData" in the **DJIFileDownloadingBlock** and update the "downloadProgressAlert" message with the current process in the main thread.

-In the **DJIFileDownloadCompletionBlock**, we increase the "finishedFileCount" property value and save the downloaded photo image in the **imageArray**. in a local album in the **DJIFileDownloadCompletionBlock**.
+In the **DJIFileDownloadCompletionBlock**, we increase the "finishedFileCount" property value and save the downloaded image in the **imageArray**. in a local album.

-Finally, let's notify the users the download result by showing UIAlertView in the main thread in the **overallCompletionBlock**.
-Moreover, set the camera mode back to "DJICameraModeShootPhoto" after the photodownload finished.
+Finally, let's notify the users of the download result by showing UIAlertView in the main thread in the **overallCompletionBlock**.
+Moreover, set the camera mode back to "DJICameraModeShootPhoto" after the download is finished.

 Build and run the code, press the **capture** button to rotate the drone and shoot photos, after it finished, press **download** button to download all the photos shoot.
-If everything goes well, you should see the following animation:
+If everything goes well, you should see this:

 ![downloadPhotos](../images/tutorials-and-samples/iOS/PanoramaDemo/downloadMultiPhotos.gif)